cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 ## Scalar field

 The scalars for the decaf448 group are integers modulo the order l of the decaf448 group.
+Note that this is the same scalar field as edwards448, allowing existing implementations to be reused.

-Scalars are encoded as bytestrings of 56 bytes in length, in little-endian order.
+Scalars are encoded as 56-byte strings in little-endian order.
 Implementations **SHOULD** check that any scalar s falls in the range 0 <= s < l when parsing them and reject non-canonical scalar encodings.
-Implementations **SHOULD** reduce scalars modulo l when encoding them as bytestrings.
+Implementations **SHOULD** reduce scalars modulo l when encoding them as byte strings.
+Omitting these strict range checks is **NOT RECOMMENDED** but is allowed to enable reuse of scalar arithmetic implementations in existing edwards448 libraries.

-Given a uniformly distributed bytestring b of 64 bytes length, implementations can obtain a scalar by interpreting b as a 512-bit integer in little-endian order and reducing the integer modulo l.
+Given a uniformly distributed 64-byte string b, implementations can obtain a scalar by interpreting the 64-byte string as a 512-bit integer in little-endian order and reducing the integer modulo l.

-This is the same scalar field as edwards448.
-Note that while it is very strongly recommended to ensure any scalar s is canonicalized in the range 0 <= s < l, it is not a strict requirement in order to allow scalar arithmetic implementations in existing edwards448 libraries to be reused.

 # API Considerations {#api}